haihala/haihala.github.io/src/lib/posts/pushing-buttons.md

 four unproductive ones I had.

 I hold no ill will towards my co-pressers, if anything I am upset at myself.
-I cannot verbalise why I am bothered by the fact that my presses were inefficient.
+I cannot verbalize why I am bothered by the fact that my presses were inefficient.
 It has no impact on anything.
-Maybe the fact that my co-pressers were incentivised to dig themselves to a hole to reduce their options and make them stay with the group for longer.
+Maybe the fact that my co-pressers were incentivized to dig themselves to a hole to reduce their options and make them stay with the group for longer.
 Maybe it was how I saw others with my opportunities thrive in their own environments.
 Maybe the initial feeling of purpose I gained while learning the ropes or playing with my switches had made